a-h/templ/README.md

 * Adding an integration test suite that, in each subdirectory, is an templ file, a `main.go` file that will render it, and an exected output file.
 The integration test will compile the `templ` files, run the `main.go` file and compare the expected vs the actual output.
 * Adding features to the Language Server implementation, it's just at "Hello World!" stage at the moment.
 It needs to be able to do definition (should be easiest, because the `gopls` CLI supports it) and then autocomplete.
 * Writing a VS Code plugin that uses the LSP support.
-* Packaging the compiler using `goreleaser` (I've done this on several other projects, just need to copy and modify the config).
 * Examples and testing of the tools.
 * Adding a `hot` option to the compiler that recompiles the `*.templ` files when they change on disk.
 This could be achieved by documenting and making it easy to use external tools such as `ag`, ripgrep (`rg`) and `entr` in the short term.
 * Writing documentation of the components.